-Founded in 2013, Coinmama has proven itself to be a real bastion of cryptocurrency and especially Bitcoin, fostering a significant amount of interest in the technology.
+Coinmama, founded in 2013, has proven itself to be a real bastion of cryptocurrency and especially Bitcoin, fostering a significant amount of interest in the technology.
 Coinmama currently satisfies the needs of crypto buyers in over 200 countries.

 While secure and reputable, this exchange usually does have a steep transaction fee of up to 5.5% per transaction.

-To learn more about this exchange read our full review of Coinmama here.
+To learn more about this exchange read my full review of Coinmama here.

-Founded in 2013, this UK-based cryptocurrency exchange enables you to buy and sell a wide variety of cryptocurrencies, including Bitcoin.
+CEX.io, founded in 2013, is a UK-based cryptocurrency exchange that enables you to buy and sell a wide variety of cryptocurrencies, including Bitcoin.

-To learn more read our full CEX.io review.
+To learn more read my full CEX.io review.

 Through their partners, you can also buy Bitcoin with a credit or debit card for a minimum of $50 and up to a $10,000 maximum on the first transaction.

-To learn more read our full Changelly review here.
+To learn more read my full Changelly review here.